kushagharahi/YoutubeNotGif/README.md

 # YoutubeNotGif
-Marks all youtube links as [YOUTUBE] on reddit
+Chrome extention that marks all youtube links as [YOUTUBE] on reddit